graph8-com/g8browser/README.md

+# Graph8 Browser Extension - Complete Graph8 Sequencer Integration

-## 🌐 Graph8
+## 🌐 Graph8 Chrome Extension

-Graph8 is a browser extension to colaborate with the graph8 platform.
+Graph8 is a powerful browser extension that provides seamless integration with the Graph8 Sequencer platform for automated web task execution and LinkedIn action tracking.

+**🎉 INTEGRATION STATUS: COMPLETE ✅**

+- **Graph8 Sequencer Integration** - Full WebSocket and webhook support for real-time task execution
+- **LinkedIn Action Tracking** - Comprehensive detection and reporting of 7 LinkedIn action types
 - **Privacy-Focused** - Everything runs in your local browser.
 Your credentials stay with you, never shared with any cloud service.
 - **Flexible LLM Options** - Connect to your preferred LLM providers with the freedom to choose different models for different agents.
+- **Enterprise-Ready** - Production-ready with robust error handling, retry mechanisms, and security features.

 > **Note:** We currently support OpenAI, Anthropic, Gemini, Ollama and custom OpenAI-Compatible providers, more providers will be supported.

 ## 📊 Key Features

+### Core Extension Features
 - **Multi-agent System**: Specialized AI agents collaborate to accomplish complex web workflows
 - **Interactive Side Panel**: Intuitive chat interface with real-time status updates
 - **Task Automation**: Seamlessly automate repetitive web automation tasks across websites